smirankat/todolist-firebase/README.md

 npm script that can generate the documentation

-You can find the documentation at todo-list\docs\index.html if open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+Open [http://localhost:5500/docs/index.html](http://localhost:5500/docs/index.html) to view it in your browser.